Roxie-32/testreadme/use-rocket.chat/message-auditing/check-historical-edits-and-deletions-of-messages.md

+---
+title: Check Historical Edits and Deletions of Messages
+category: 64f88e0a00d6a00045daf3e5
+---
 # Check Historical Edits and Deletions of Messages

 Rocket.Chat lets you view any message history, including modified or removed messages.